SveaWilkening/Gilmore_Girls_Episode_Writer/README.md

 In an effort to generate new episodes of a favorite show of mine, I thought why not use machines and let them work for my entertainment.

-The data was scraped from ... and saved to a text file.
+The data was scraped and saved to a text file, by the code found in "Gilmore_Girls_Scraping_Cleaning.py".
 For a first approach I used a neural network of the long short-time memory (LSTM) type, due to their favourable characteristics for word processing and NLP.
 To fit the model found in "gg_generator_lstm.py", the time per epoch was about 2.5 hours.
 For a first approximation the epoch number was set to 4, reducing the loss to 1.91.
 After the fitting, the model printed some very underwhelming dialogue of:
 > "lorelai ok go sory lorelai ok go sory lorelai ok go sory lorelai ok go sory lorelai ok go sory lorelai ok go sory lorelai"